opendp/opendp/docs/source/contributing/development-environment.rst

    * - Name
      - Description
    * - ``OPENDP_LIB_DIR``
      - Overrides the directory in which the OpenDP language binding looks for the OpenDP Library binary.
-       See example in :ref:`r-setup`.
    * - ``OPENDP_POLARS_LIB_PATH``
      - Each OpenDP Polars plugin contains a path to the OpenDP Library binary.
        When OpenDP is used as a query server, library paths in queries submitted by clients are stale (local to the client).